-- (i) Applications seeking approval of a rezoning, conditional use permit, or planned unit development that meet any of the following criteria shall be required to include an economic impact study before the application can be considered complete: - (1) Large scale commercial development with over thirty thousand (30,000) square feet gross floor area.

-The economic impact study shall include an analysis of job creation, employment opportunities for residents, tax generation, and other fiscal impacts on the city.

-- (j) Applications seeking approval of a rezoning, conditional use permit, or planned unit development that includes any industrial uses or structures shall be required to include an environmental impact report before the application can be considered complete.
-The report shall include but not be limited to the following information: - (1) Impacts on noise levels of the surrounding area. - (2) Impacts on air quality of the surrounding area. - (3) Impacts on water quality/resources including surface water, groundwater, floodplains, and wetlands. - (4) Impacts on vegetation, fish, and wildlife species and habitats. - (5) Impacts of thermal and explosive hazards on the surrounding area. - (6) Impacts of hazardous wastes on the surrounding area. - (7) Uses and quantities of any agents listed on the Federal Environmental Protection Agency Lists of Hazardous Wastes.

-(8) Strategies to mitigate or avoid impacts listed in this section as applicable.
+- (i) Applications seeking approval of a rezoning, conditional use permit, or planned unit development that meet any of the following criteria shall be required to include an economic impact study before the application can be considered complete: - (1) Large scale commercial development with over thirty thousand (30,000) square feet gross floor area. - (2) The economic impact study shall include an analysis of job creation, employment opportunities for residents, tax generation, and other fiscal impacts on the city. - (j) Applications seeking approval of a rezoning, conditional use permit, or planned unit development that includes any industrial uses or structures shall be required to include an environmental impact report before the application can be considered complete.
+The report shall include but not be limited to the following information: - (1) Any noise produced by the potential use that impacts the surrounding area. - (2) Impacts of the potential use on the air quality of the surrounding area. - (3) Impacts on water quality/resources including surface water, groundwater, floodplains, and wetlands. - (4) Impacts on vegetation, fish, and wildlife species and habitats. - (5) Impacts of thermal and explosive hazards on the surrounding area. - (6) Impacts of hazardous wastes on the surrounding area. - (7) Uses and quantities of any agents listed on the Federal Environmental Protection Agency Lists of Hazardous Wastes. - (8) Strategies to mitigate or avoid impacts listed in this section as applicable.